marcelo-lourenco/api-test-builder/README.md

     - **Swagger to Cypress**
     - **Postman to Playwright**
     - **Postman to Cypress**
-5. E *Voilà*!
+5. *Voilà*!
 The extension will generate the directories and tests scripts templates.

 ## Features

-- **Generates tests**: Creates test scripts based on the source specification (Swagger/OpenAPI or Collection Postman)
+- **Generates tests**: Creates test scripts based on the source specification (Swagger/OpenAPI)
 - **Organizes tests by tag**: Groups generated tests into folders based on the tags defined in your source file
 - **Handles multiple HTTP methods**: Supports GET, POST, PUT, DELETE, and other HTTP methods defined in your source file.
 - **Resolves schema references ($ref)**: Correctly handles references within your schema definitions.